 I have experience working with individuals, couples, and families coming from all stages of life facing a variety of issues.
-My specialities and special interests include working with trauma, identity, sexual disorders, and relational challenges.
-Other issues and disorders I have experience working with include depression, anxiety, substance use, bipolar disorder, infidelity, social anxiety, grief and loss, immigration trauma, and personality disorders.
+My specialities and special interests include working with trauma, identity, crisis and crisis management, and relational challenges.
+Other issues and disorders I have experience working with include depression, anxiety, sexual disorders, substance use, bipolar disorder, infidelity, social anxiety, grief and loss, immigration trauma, and personality disorders.

 Though you are not defined by your past, I hold a special place for recognizing how it has impacted you and compassionately explore how it has shaped the way you respond to events in your life as well as the adaptive strategies and patterns that may have been wired within you.
 Healing will not always be linear, but I will be there with you every step of the way.

 “No matter where you are in life, no matter what pain you’ve experienced or mistakes you’ve made, your future is spotless, and you can begin again.
 I know you can do it because of five simple words: what you practice grows stronger.” - Dr. Shauna Shapiro

 "Out beyond ideas of wrongdoing and rightdoing, there is a field.
 I'll meet you there."